caievelyn/caievelyn.github.io/_posts/2020-11-01-prediction.md

 As November 3rd is less than two days away, in this blog post I create a final prediction for the 2020 U.S. presidential election based off of state winners.

+A sneak peek of what's ahead:
+* My model parameters include Q3 RDI growth, incumbency, party incumbency, and state-level polls scaled for 2-party estimates.
+* I express that voters are rational actors that use retrospective voting as a tool to gauge political competency.
+* I examine a big unknown for the 2020 election: the impact of COVID-19.
+* I make a prediction for 2020.
+No spoilers!

 [structure here]

 (1) model formula (or procedure for obtaining prediction),